SpatikaH/team12-tuiter-backend/README.md

 ### Deployment

-To run this project on your machine, clone the main branch on your machine.
+To run this project on your machine, clone the main branch on your machine
-1. Create a .env file containing the following variables - ENV, SECRET, DB_USERNAME, DB_PASSWORD.
+1. Create a .env file containing the following variables - ENV, SECRET, DB_USERNAME, DB_PASSWORD, ORIGIN_URL
-2. Run 'npm install' to install all required packages on your machine.
+2. Run 'npm install' to install all required packages on your machine
-3. Run 'npm run dev' to start the server.
+3. Run 'npm run dev' to start the server
-4. The apis should be up on localhost:4000.
+4. The apis should be up on localhost:4000